Nawaz-B-04/AirEase/README.md

-AirEase Airport System
+🛫 AirEase Airport System
-A comprehensive Java-based console application that simulates an airport information kiosk.
-AirEase provides passengers with easy access to crucial airport information, from flight details and directions to travel tips and customer service contacts.
+A comprehensive Java-based console application designed to simulate an airport information kiosk.
+AirEase provides passengers with instant and easy access to crucial airport information, from real-time flight details and terminal directions to essential travel tips and customer service contacts.